About Garden Wolf Publishing House

 Meaningful personal experiences:

-Mental health
+Mental health & my mission

 The mission of Garden Wolf Publishing House is rooted in mental health and social-emotional learning.
-I am laser-focused on this mission because it’s deeply meaning to me and my family.
-After a series of personal challenges in my late teens and 20s including severe depression and struggles with my confidence and identity, therapy completely changed my life.
-For me, therapy is for life.
-It’s like exercise for my brain.
-I am a passionate advocate for mental health, both for myself and for others.
+I am laser-focused on this mission because it’s deeply meaningful to me and my family.

-I’ve done hypnotherapy and cognitive behavioural therapy (CBT) to address my emetophobia (which is a phobia of vomiting).
-The CBT in my early 20s was the first time my anxiety was addressed in therapy.
+My phobia started affecting my everyday life in my early 20s while away at university.
+I decided to try cognitive behavioural therapy (CBT), and this was the first time my anxiety was addressed in a clinical setting.
 My therapist said that in order to address the phobia, we first needed to lower my baseline anxiety.
 That’s when I learned that I have anxiety—I never had a word for what I was feeling before.

-I have felt misunderstood and unseen for most of my life, and I’ve felt a lot of shame about that—because I have had a beautiful life with wonderful family and friends.
-When I was 28 years old and my first son was 18 months, I decided to get psychological testing for ADHD.
 The transition to motherhood was extremely difficult for me, and my research led me to believe that I have ADHD.
 There is a history of neurodiversity in my family, but I was tested as a young child and results showed I did not have ADHD.
 Nonetheless, after reading Scattered Minds by Gabor Maté, I was certain that I had inattentive ADHD—a type that was relatively unknown when I was tested over 20 years prior.

 Becoming a mother triggered a new hyperfocus—researching how mental health affects parents, children and the family unit.
 This is because of how deeply affected I was from the transition to motherhood, and my interest in educating myself so that I could be the best possible parent for my kids (hello, perfectionism).

-My first pregnancy was in 2015 and I have not wavered on this hyperfocus/obsession, so I’m pretty confident it’s here to stay (because parenthood is for life).
-My passion has expanded as my two children have grown (at the time of writing they are 9 and 5).
-As we have navigated each stage of their childhood thus far, the learning never stops (both myself, my husband and my kids).
-Thankfully we are all endlessly curious and love learning.
+As we have navigated each stage of their childhood thus far, the learning never stops (this applied to myself, my husband and my kids).
+Thankfully we are a pretty curious bunch and love learning.
 I try to be mindful of their little brains and how they each work in their own unique way.
-In addition to my own struggles, challenges my children have gone through have inspired my mission in writing children’s books that focus on social-emotional learning and mental health.
+In addition to my own struggles, my children have also gone through challenges that inspire my mission to write children’s books that focus on social-emotional learning and mental health.

 I am endlessly fascinated by child psychology and parenting methodology, particularly in terms of building emotional intelligence, empathy and resilience.
 That is the raison d’être behind Garden Wolf Publishing House.